ME495-EmbeddedSystems/Async-Calls-and-Future-Objects-in-ROS2/inspection.md

    float64 x # the new x position of the new turtle float64 y # the new y position of the new
     ```
+[Should be ros2 interface proto, which provides a template/prototype. show shows the definition]
 ## Package Exploration
 1. Use the ROS command `ros2 interface package crazy_turtle_interfaces` to list the interface types defined by `crazy_turtle_interfaces`
    The output of the command looks like